exler/SuperCamila/README.md

 Miscellaneous:
   format       Format message of given ID with given syntax.
 Music:
-  join         Join the room occupied by the person invoking the command leave        Leave the current voice channel pause        Pause the current playing video play         Play music from a YouTube video skip         Skip the current playing video unpause      Unpause the currently paused video
+  join         Make the bot join your channel leave        Clears the queue and makes the bot leave the voice channel now          Displays the currently playing song pause        Pauses the currently playing song play         Plays a song. queue        Shows the player's queue. remove       Removes a song from the queue at a given index resume       Resumes the currently paused song skip         Skips the currently playing song volume       Sets the volume of the player
 Plan:
   changeplan   Change the lesson plan for a given group with attached image plan         Display the lesson plan for the group represented by user's role